Archives for posts with tag: Customer Experience

 And a closing reminder:

 With the Gulf Service Plan, every time you do some little service for the customer, it makes him realize that you know your business, and that you’re looking after his welfare.
 These services keep your customer coming back again and again.
 Good will – the tendency of the motorist to return to a place where he has been well-treated – is being created every time you give him not only what he wants, but what he needs.
-He remembers you are the man who looks after his best interests by taking good care of one of him most prized possessions – his car.
+He remembers you are the man who looks after his best interests by taking good care of one of his most prized possessions – his car.

-I happen to think they are a timeless reminder that service still matters - even in ChurchWorld, where there is no “product” per se, but the outcome of the interactions with our Guests may be eternal.
+I happen to think they are a timeless reminder that service still matters – especially in ChurchWorld, where there is no “product” per se, but the outcome of the interactions with our Guests may be eternal.

 Thanks Dad, for the lessons you taught me even when I didn’t realize it, and for the lessons you still teach me after you’re gone.